joaomartiniano/UnicodeViewer/README.md

 I wrote it because sometime ago I needed to find some Unicode characters (and also because it seemed like an interesting little side project).

+You can [download the installer files](https://github.com/joaomartiniano/UnicodeViewer/releases/latest) or clone this repository to build it on Visual Studio.

 **Please note**

 This application only shows the Unicode characters in the range U+0000 through U+FFFF.